LiskArchive/lisk-sdk/storage/README.md

 * Timestamp types always refer to the network Epoch timestamp.
 In the case of Unix timestamp, the attribute name should be prefixed with `unix_`.
 * All values related to the amounts should be exposed as strings, due to the limited JavaScript integers precision (find out more while reading about Number.
 MAX_SAFE_INTEGER).
 The block height and round number can be safely stored as integers and should be exposed as integers.
 * All `BYTEA` fields in 'hex' encoding should be exposed as strings.
 Any other encoding should be exposed as Buffer.
-* When required to use constants, use `Symbol` and then export it from interface, so later everyone explicitly use those defined constants instead of strings.
+* Use `Symbol` to define constants within database entities and export them, so the other modules can use them explicitly instead of strings.